the-crypt-keeper/modelzoo/README.md

          script_path: /path/to/tabby_api/start.sh
      ```

 Each runtime defines compatible model formats and configurable parameters.
 When launching a model, you can specify additional runtime-specific parameters as needed.
+The choice of runtime depends on the model format and the specific features required for your use case.

 ### Environments